vasconcedu/vasconcedu.github.io/resume.markdown

 - São Paulo Research Foundation (FAPESP) undergraduate research scholarship
 - Served as undergraduate research intern at ICMC-USP's Distributed Systems and Concurrent Programming Laboratory (LaSDPC), where I worked at a research project focused on forecasting floods in cities
 - Graduated 13<sup>th</sup>/59 with GPA 7.5/10.0
-- Was granted ICMC-USP's Best Computer Engineering Undergraduate Thesis Award 2016 for my project on emotion recognition in human speech using Machine Learning
+- I was granted ICMC-USP's Best Computer Engineering Undergraduate Thesis Award 2016 for my project on emotion recognition in human speech using Machine Learning
 - Served as Python Programming and Object-oriented Programming teaching assistant
 - Served as junior enterprise PHP developer